MaryamAdmz/CapstoneProject/README.md

 |---------------------|:-----------|:-----------|:-----------|:-----------|
 | Logestic Regression | 0.6362     | 0.7240     | 0.6924    |  0.6995    |

 This shows that the model performs consistently across accuracy, precision, recall, and F1-score, without strongly favoring either class.
 The similar values across metrics suggest the model is fairly balanced.
-However, there’s still room to improve, and trying further tuning, better feature engineering, or different models like decision trees, random forests, or XGBoost could help increase its performance.
+However, there’s still room to improve, and further tuning, better feature engineering, or different models, such as decision trees, random forests, or XGBoost, could help increase its performance.

 ## Improving the Model
 To improve model performance, the following strategies were applied